Julian Ocleppo

 Julian Ocleppo (born 1 August 1997) is an Italian tennis player.

-Ocleppo has a career high ATP singles ranking of 309 achieved on 24 February 2020.
-He also has a career high doubles ranking of 167 achieved on 23 July 2018.
+Ocleppo is the son of former tennis professional Gianni Ocleppo and his wife Dee.
+He has a career high ATP singles ranking of No. 309 achieved on 24 February 2020 and a career high doubles ranking of No. 167 achieved on 23 July 2018.

-Ocleppo has won 3 ATP Challenger doubles titles on the 2018 ATP Challenger Tour in Italy.
+Ocleppo has won four ATP Challenger doubles titles in Italy.

 He made his main draw debut on the ATP World Tour at the 2018 Italian Open doubles competition partnering Andrea Vavassori.